-> Also, when certain links are not declared at the sitemap.xml or blocked by robots.txt, chances are, these won’t be crawled.
-So always check the which pages are being crawled and which are not and how to address them at the Google Search Console.
+Also, when certain links are not declared at the sitemap.xml or blocked by robots.txt, chances are, these won’t be crawled.
+So always check which pages are being crawled and which are not and how to address them at the Google Search Console.

-> You would want to conserve your link juice, and pass it on to other links that provide value to your website.
+You would want to conserve your link juice and pass it on to other links that provide value to your website.
 A dofollow link is a sign of trust; the many dofollow links your website has, the better from an SEO standpoint.

-> If you don’t want the spiders to crawl a link that do not add value to the users, then put rel=”nofollow’ tag.
+If you don’t want the spiders to crawl a link that does not add value to the users, then put rel=”nofollow’ tag.
 Nofollow links are not necessarily a bad thing, but you want your users to squeeze as much value as they can when exploring your website as well as the links you are targeting.

-> - More than or even close to one hundred links is too many.
+- More than or even close to one hundred links is too many.
 Keep it at 3 to 5 links per 500 words.

 Keywords are integral to solving an inquiry.
 Only information relevant to the keyword used by the searcher will be shown on the results pages.
 In fact, Google, as a search engine, is a database of keyword-based indexes, not just one big database of links.
 Retrieving the right pages and ranking them based on relevance to the words entered are at the center of making web design spider-friendly.